wemake-services/wemake-python-styleguide/README.md

 We have several primary objectives:

-0. Enforce usage Python 3.6 or higher
+0. Enforce `python3.6+` usage
 1. Significantly reduce complexity of your code and make it more maintainable
-2. Enforce "There should be one --and preferably only one-- obvious way to do it" rule
+2. Enforce "There should be one-- and preferably only one --obvious way to do it" rule
 3. Create consistent coding and naming style

 You can find all error codes and plugins [in the docs](https://wemake-python-styleguide.readthedocs.io/en/latest/_pages/violations/index.html).